A top Nigerian Bank has just sold 100% of its shares after months of complications

 The governor of the CBN lauded the acquisition and commended the outgoing board on its outstanding management.
 He stated, “the sale of the bank “marks the completion of a landmark intervention in a strategic institution in the Nigerian banking sector by the CBN and AMCON.”

-As part of the CBN intervention, consideration bonds with a face value of N898bn (future value of N1.31tn) were injected into the bridge bank through AMCON, to be repaid over 25 years.
+As part of the CBN intervention, consideration bonds with a face value of N898bn (future value of N1.31tn) were injected into the bridge bank through AMCON, to be repaid over a 25-year period.